 Getting excellent value for your points through Marriott Bonvoy is certainly quite achievable; however, just because you can get good value doesn’t mean that you always will.
 Again, you’ll have to have a discerning eye as to which potential use of MR Select points is best suited to your specific situation.

 Let’s imagine you’re choosing between two luxury hotels in Santorini: Mystique and Vedema.
-Both are bookable for 60,000 points (equivalent to 50,000 MR Select points) for a free night until March of this year, which is when the higher Category 8 pricing will kick in.
+Both are bookable for 85,000 Bonvoy points for a free night, which is equivalent to 70,833 MR Select points.

 Can you see where I’m going with this?
 That’s right – transferring MR Select points to Marriott to book a night at Mystique would be a fantastic deal, while doing so for a night at Vedema would be a terrible one.

 If you did want a free night at Vedema, the best course of action would in fact be to book the cash rate.
-Then, instead of transferring 50,000 MR Select points over, use only 44,500 MR Select points to offset the charge at the baseline 1cpp ratio!
+Then, instead of transferring over 70,833 MR Select points, use only 67,100 MR Select points to offset the charge at the baseline 1cpp ratio!

 This is merely one example, although you can apply it across all your potential Marriott hotel bookings.
-If you’ve following my recent travels, you’ll know that I myself have booked several hotels directly with cash and then used MR Select points to offset the charge, because doing so provided better value than transferring points to Marriott and making a reward bookings.
 The thresholds you should be following are as follows:

 Putting It All Together

 Let’s look at the overall picture now.
 There are three major uses of Amex Cobalt points: a 1cpp baseline redemption, a potential 1.5cpp to 2cpp via Amex Fixed Points Travel, and potentially even more value out of transferring to Marriott.